 Mitchell Hashimoto released his book "Vagrant up and running" which covers everything from basic Vagrant usage to extending its functionality.

 Konrad Lukasik provides practical advice on versioning and preparing a database for delivery using upgrade scripts.
 The article is based on experiences from enterprise environment and includes scripts 12

 The number of jobs in a continuous integration tool can range from a few to several thousand, all performing various functions.
 There is an approach to manage these jobs in a more efficient manner.
 1

 In his new article Jonathan Natkins explains how to use components of Apache Hadoop, including Flume, Hive and Oozie to implement a typical Data management system.
 2

-Building on his earlier article, “Distributed Version Control Systems in the Enterprise”, Pablo Santos discusses his company’s product: PlasticSCM.
 While other DVCS systems were designed for the needs of the Linux open source community, PlasticSCM addresses the problems facing enterprise software developers, especially those using .NET.
 1

-Matt Callanan has been pushing the boundaries of Agile software development for over six years and most recently he extended that journey to DevOps.
-He recently shared his experiences in a talk at the Agile Development Practices West conference entitled "Lessons From A DevOps Journey".
-InfoQ caught up with Matt prior to the conference to find out more about his experiences.
+Matt Callanan has been pushing the boundaries of Agile software development and most recently he extended that journey to DevOps.
+InfoQ caught up with Matt to find out more about his experiences.
 1

 This article explores things people can do from within their code to make their lives, and the lives of anyone else who has to administer or maintain their application, easier.
 5